 Diversity and Global Perspectives: Progress 2010-2012

-- The Office of Research and Sponsored Programs (ORSP) provides support services to assist researchers with acquiring Extramural or Intramural Grants that Support Multiculturalism and/or Diversity.
+Generally, projects are funded for amounts between $5,000 and $50,000.
+Funding supplements other UW-Whitewater or UW System initiatives and/or programs.
+The Office of Research and Sponsored Programs (ORSP) provides support services to assist researchers with acquiring such grants.

 Details regarding the Inclusive Excellence Awards since 2010, as well as Extramural and Intramural grants that support Multiculturalism and Diversity are detailed in a Grant Report from the UW-W Institutional Research Office.

 The University of Wisconsin-Whitewater has long been recognized as one of the best universities in the country serving students with disabilities.
 To continually meet and exceed these high expectations, The Center for Students with Disabilities hosts a wide variety of programs.

 The Center for Students with Disabilities' mission is to be partners in creating an accessible learning community where our high percentage of students with disabilities have an equal opportunity to participate fully in all aspects of the educational experience.
 Services for students with disabilities are described on the CSD website.

 As an example, the CSD facilitates participation of students with mobility impairments in a Science Field Experience in Yellowstone National Park.

 Diversity is specifically addressed on the LEARN Center website which provides access to topics such as strategies to work with students with Asperger Syndrome, the 2008 Equity Scorecard,and strategies to promote an accepting campus climate.